acheronx0577/JavaScript-Building-a-Statistics-Calculator/README.md

 ## 📜 License

 This project is open-source under the **MIT License**.

----

-## 🚀 About freeCodeCamp

-This project was built as part of freeCodeCamp's curriculum to help developers learn JavaScript through hands-on projects. freeCodeCamp is a donor-supported nonprofit organization that helps people learn to code for free.

----

 *Built with ❤️ through freeCodeCamp | Making statistics accessible, one calculation at a time*